 It is now more important than ever to shift your focus from the number of links and place it entirely on relevant, high-quality, and authoritative links that speak volumes about you and your website.

-In other words, Google wants websites which are similar to small ‘subject matter experts’ in relevance to a particular string of keywords.
+In other words, Google wants websites that are similar to small ‘subject matter experts’ in relevance to a particular string of keywords.

 Trust and authority is still largely an off-page SEO factor, but you can control certain aspects.
 For instance, be vigilant with your link profile and focus only on quality backlinks from other authoritative and trusted sites.